 An anonymous specialist with the Office of Refugee Resettlement (ORR) told the McClatchy DC Bureau that refugee kids are “basically being used as bait”.
 This person stated that he personally knew of at least four cases in which parents of unaccompanied minors have been targeted by immigration officials.
 Yet, it is unclear as to how this policy works.
 There has been no public statement from ICE on this issue.
 We will keep a very close watch on any new developments on the surge initiative.
 Should you or a loved one be targeted by immigration enforcement, please contact a qualified attorney as soon as possible.

 Reach Out to a Los Angeles Immigration Lawyer if You Have Been in an ICE Raid

-At the Law Office of Joshua L. Goldstein, PC, our team is dedicated to supporting immigrants and their families.
+At the Goldstein Immigration Lawyers, our team is dedicated to supporting immigrants and their families.
 If you are need of immigration help, please do not hesitate to call us today at (213) 514-8870 to schedule your fully confidential initial legal consultation.
 We serve communities throughout Southern California, including in Los Angeles County and Orange County.